statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Substances and methods prohibited in-competition

-In addition to the categories S0 to S5 and M1 to M3 defined above, the following categories are prohibited *In-Competition*:
+In addition to the categories S0 to S5 and M1 to M3 defined above, the following categories are prohibited *In-Competition:*

 ####Prohibited substances